BLOCKCHAIN'S IMPACT ON CHARITY

 The United Nations World Food Programme conducted a blockchain-based test project with refugees in Jordan.
 Using biometric technology, refugees were able to acquire food by having their irises scanned.
 They didn’t need cash, vouchers, or payment cards, which could have been stolen or used for purchases other than food.
 Refugees’ food entitlements were recorded on a private blockchain.
 This system made it more likely that refugees would actually receive the food they needed since no cash or cash equivalents were involved in the transaction.

 The use of blockchain by charities, as with all industries, is still largely experimental, and there are more ideas about how it could work than proven projects, especially long-term ones.
-But the technology has promise to accomplish what enthusiasts hope it can.
+But the technology has promised to accomplish what enthusiasts hope it can.

 With blockchain, we can: